 - In constructing the academic calendar, religious holy days will not be the sole factor in determining days on which classes will be held or suspended.
 In the academic calendar there are some religious holidays that are traditionally indicated as days or partial days when the university is closed (such as Rosh Hashanah, Good Friday); however, there are many other days of religious importance to members of the community (for example, Eid, Lunar New Year, or Rohatsu) when the university is not closed.
-Muslim and Jewish holidays begin at sundown of the previous evening and end at nightfall of the day listed.
+Muslim holidays begin at sundown of the previous evening and end at nightfall of the day listed.
+Jewish holidays generally begin at sundown the previous evening and end at nightfall the day after the day listed on the academic calendar.
 Therefore, a student may have a legitimate reason for missing a class, whether or not the holiday is formally recognized in the University calendar.

 - Students are expected to review each course syllabus at the beginning of each term, and to inform instructors within the first two weeks of class if there are any potential conflicts due to religious observance.
 It is the student’s responsibility to inform the instructor of these conflicts within the first two weeks of the semester.
 Students who miss class will be required to complete any work that is missed, and they may be required to submit additional assignments to make up for the missed class time.

 - Should a student need to miss class for religious reasons, the absence should be excused.
 Classes missed for travel plans are not considered excused absences.
 Only the dates of the holidays themselves are considered excused absences.